bigcommerce/b2b-buyer-portal/README.md

 Read the [Headless Guide](./docs/headless.md) when you are working on Catalyst, NextJS and other headless storefronts

+### Releases

+1. Upon merging your pull request, this repository will automatically deploy your changes to the production environment.

+2. You can access the release pipeline at: https://launchbay.bigcommerce.net/projects/515/releases/new

 ### Common issues:

 - **Stencil CLI** We're working to bring full support to integrate buyer portal into [stencil-cli](https://developer.bigcommerce.com/docs/storefront/stencil).
 If you find any issues feel free to open an issue report.